 This hands-on training with lecture, visual aids, demonstration and practice session teaches everything a clinician should know to use, care and maintain all central vascular access devices (CVADs) such as PICC, Hickman, triple lumen and porta-cath.
-Attendees see and feel all CVADs to have a better learning oiutcome.
+Attendees see and feel all central vascular access devices (CVADs) to have a better learning outcome.

 Who should attend?

 This program is recommended for all RNs and for LPNs working in states where the scope of practice allows LPNs to infuse through a central vascular catheter (CVC).
-Learn care, use and maintenance of CVADs as a part of your IV nurse certification program.
+Learn care, use and maintenance of central vascular access devices (CVADs) as a part of your IV nurse certification program.

 - All RNs working in hospitals, skilled nursing facilities, home health care and all healthcare settings